 II.
 Things to Avoid.

 There are clearly things to avoid.
-To help your child to avoid becoming an alcoholic, don’t

 - Be a bad role model by abusing alcohol, making light of it, or seeing it as humorous.